KellyFromSales/callsigns_api/README.md

 # callsigns_api

-Project for learning to make an API.
+Project for learning to make an API and Contract testing with Pact.

 `xls_to_sqlite.py` is used to convert the latest callsign spreadsheet from Ofcom to a postgresql format and upload it to the connection specified in your environmental variables.